palantir/dropwizard-web-security/README.md

 **NOTE:** The values shown are from [`CrossOriginFilter`][corsfilter], except the following:

 - `allowedOrigins` - set to blank instead of `"*"` to require the user to enter the allowed origins
+- `allowCredentials` - set to false by default since credentials should be passed via the `Authorization` header
-- `allowedHeaders` - set to include the default set of headers and the `Authorization` header for auth purposes
+- `allowedHeaders` - set to include the default set of headers and the `Authorization` header
 - `allowedMethods` - set to include a default set of commonly used methods